-Students enrolled in this CSC are encouraged to meet with their Respiratory Therapy program advisor after completing at least 15 credits of the curriculum.
+Students enrolled in this CSC must communicate with their Respiratory Therapy program advisor after completing at least 15 credits of the curriculum.

 All CSC courses must be in progress or completed by the February 1 application deadline for the fall Respiratory Therapy AAS degree program.
-Completion of this CSC does not quarantee admission to the Respiratory Therapy AAS degree.
+Completion of this CSC does not guarantee admission to the Respiratory Therapy AAS degree.